cyoki/IoTLab/lab2/README.md

 ## Change the firmware
-The hex editor (e.g. wxhexeditor) or hex editor website (e.g. [hexed.it](https://hexed.it/)) can be used to change the flash dump.
+The hex editor (e.g. wxhexeditor) or a hex editor website like (e.g. [hexed.it](https://hexed.it/)) can be used to change the flash dump.
 The changed flash dump can be flash back to the IoT kit.
 Another firmware may be written. esptool.py can be used to write the changed firmware back to the ESP32.

 ```
 esptool.py write_flash 0 flash_contents_good.bin